gohugoio/hugo/docs/content/overview/introduction.md

 Ghost & Drupal which run on your web server expensively building a page every time a visitor requests one, Hugo does the building when you create your content.
-Since websites are viewed far more often then they are edited, Hugo is optimized for website viewing without sacrificing a great writing experience.
+Since websites are viewed far more often then they are edited, Hugo is optimized for website viewing while providing a great writing experience.

 Sites built with hugo are extremely fast and very secure.
 Hugo sites can